contextswitcher/contextswitcher/README.md

 In this project, a framework with an UI and ten plugins for task-focused applications on Windows should be implemented.
 The main UI should be kept simple:
-A list of tasks with the possibility to add a new task, remove a task and focus a task.
+A list of projects with the possibility to add a new project, remove a project and focus a project.

+If possibly, supporting multiple tasks per project is a nice add-on, but not a must.

 Following Applications should be supported:

 * Windows Virtual Desktop
   * The names of the virtual desktop should change according to the context (e.g., in the context "Working on a large LaTeX document": "vs.code" (having vs.code and guit gui) and "compilation result" (showing SumatraPDF)).
 * Chrome
   * Not possible using [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads), because [just attaching to a running instance isn't technically possible](https://github.com/seleniumhq/selenium-google-code-issue-archive/issues/18#issuecomment-191402419)
   * Or implement own extension based on messaging: <https://github.com/vakho10/Native-Messaging> or <http://git.javadeploy.net/coderrooftrellen/simple-chrome-extension/blob/f4d38c82c7e7cce68c89a5d008a26c7689cfe4fa/Readme.md>
 * Firefox
 * Word